ethical-haquer/Galaxy-Flasher/README.md

 Currently, Thor GUI is in an Alpha stage.
 Not all of Thor's features have been implemented in the GUI, and there are some known (and probably unknown) bugs.
 A list of missing features and know bugs in the **latest release** can be found below.

 ## Known Bugs
-+ Some lines of output text are not colored.
-For example 'Successfully began an Odin session!'.
-+ The 'Begin Odin protocol' button does not change after a session is running.
-Should read: 'End Odin protocol' and send command "end", when session is already running.
 + Setting the option "T Flash" to true locks-up Thor itself, at least in my case.
 I didn't have a micro-SD in, but still.
 Causes Ctrl+C to be necessary to stop Thor GUI.
 + Sometimes the first line of output is a blank line.
 + Odin archive button rims change color when hovered-over, even when they are disabled.
 They should remain greyed-out completely.